 The Northstar Journal reaches readers in 22 countries.
-As demographically diverse as they are, they have in common a sincere and extremely proactive desire to help make our world a better place.
-We are both proud and honored to serve them as a resource in that regard.
+Admittedly a demographic rainbow, they share a strong, passionate and proactive desire to help make our world a better place.
+We are proud to serve them as a resource in that regard.

-If you would like to donate to the next edition, please go here.
+If you would like to become one of them and subscribe for whatever it is worth to you, please go here.
 If you would like to sponsor an edition, with credit and a link to your organization, please contact Rusty at email@example.com